sozialhelden/accessibility-cloud/docs/importing-data.md

-# Converting source-data into the accessibility.cloud format
+# How to import data

 This document should give you a general idea how to import data into the accessibility.cloud format.